Combinatorial isoperimetric inequality for the free factor complex: Coarsely Lipschitz map to Z

-\begin{lemma} The element $w$ is a hyperbolic isometry of any $T \in \relCV{X}$, where $X \in \FreeF^{\uparrow}(A)$. \end{lemma} \begin{proof} By Kurosh subgroup theorem, the intersection of two free factors of $\free$ is a free factor.
-Therefore, $X \cap B$, if non-empty is a free factor of $\free$ and in particular of $B$ and $X$.
-Suppose some conjugate of $w$ is contained in $X$, then up to conjugation $w$ would be contained in a proper free factor of $B$, which is a contradiction to $w$ being filling in $B$.
-Therefore, $w$ is not contained in $X$ up to conjugation.
-Hence, $w$ is hyperbolic in $T$. \end{proof}
+\begin{lemma} Let $w$ be filling in $B$ and let $T \in \relCV{X}$.
+Then $w$ is a hyperbolic isometry of $T$. \end{lemma} \begin{proof} Let $T_B$ be the minimal subtree of $T$ invariant under $B$.
+Since $B$ is not contained in $X$, $T_B$ is a non-trivial free splitting of $B$.
+If $w$ is elliptic in $T$, then $w$ is also elliptic in $T_B$.
+This means that $w$ is contained in a vertex group of $T_B$ which is a free factor of $B$.
+This is a contradiction since $w$ is filling in $B$. \end{proof}

+\begin{lemma} Let $w$ be filling in $B$ and let $T \in \relCV{X}$.
+Then $\core{}$ crosses the orbit of every edge of $T$ at least twice. \end{lemma} \begin{proof} Suppose $\core{}$ does not cross the orbit of an edge $E$ of $T$.
+Let $T'$ be the tree obtained by collapsing all edges except the orbit of $E$.
+Then $T'$ is a free simplicial tree with the vertex group system $Y$ of $T'$ contained in $\FreeF^{\uparrow}(A)$ and $w$ elliptic in $T'$.
+This is a contradiction to \Cref{lem:w and b} for $T' \in \relCV{Y}$.

+Now suppose $\core{}$ crosses the orbit of some edge $E$ of $T$ exactly once.
+Then we claim that $w$ is a primitive element of $\free$, which is a contradiction.
+Let $G = T/ \free$ be the quotient graph of groups, containing the edge $E$.
+Let $\hat{G}$ be a marked $\free$-graph obtained by blowing up the non-trivial vertex stabilizer of $G$.
+Finally let $\overline{G}$ be a marked rose obtained from $\hat{G}$ by collapsing a maximal tree.
+Since a loop in $G$ corresponding to $w$ crosses $E$ exactly once, $E$ is not a separating edge of $G$.
+Therefore, a maximal tree of $\hat{G}$ can be chosen to avoid $E$.
+Now if $R$ is a marked rose for $\free$ with edges labelled $e_1, \ldots e_n$ and $\alpha$ is a loop that crosses $e_n$ exactly once, then $\{e_1, \ldots, e_{n-1}, \alpha\}$ induces a basis of $\free$.
+Applying this to $\overline{G}, w$ and $E$, we get the desired contradiction. \end{proof}